Madison River-Norris Reach Island Enhancement Project

 Project Overview

-NorthWestern Energy, in partnership with Montana Fish, Wildlife & Parks and RDG (now part of SWCA), announces the commencement of the Madison River-Norris Reach Island Enhancement Project.
-This project will enhance aquatic habitats and restore riparian areas along the Madison River 11 miles downstream from Madison Dam to improve trout habitat, particularly to improve the survival of young fish.
+NorthWestern Energy, in partnership with Montana Fish, Wildlife & Parks, the Bureau of Land Management and RDG (now part of SWCA), completed the Madison River-Norris Reach Island Enhancement Project along the Madison River 11 miles downstream from Madison Dam to improve trout habitat, particularly to improve the survival of young fish.

 We appreciate the public's understanding and cooperation as we work to improve the river's health and fish habitat.